egel/blog/content/blog/is_worth_to_know_the_vim_editor_and_why.md

   ![Logo of Vim]({filename}/images/Vim_logo.png)
 </div>

-This topic has long been on my mind and in the end I wanted to share with my reflections on one of the earliest text editors, of course I talk about Vi/Vim.
+This topic has been long on my mind but in the end I want to share with you with my reflections on the one of the earliest text editors, of course I talk about Vi/Vim.

 I will also try to answer for a few important questions for those who would like to give it try, like: